onqtam/headjack/src/introduction/others_list.md

 Their WIP architecture: [link](https://farcasterxyz.notion.site/farcasterxyz/Farcaster-v2-43b105e4699847518b1d89996c20d564).
 The account registry is on a blockchain and everything else is off-chain.

 - Registry on Ethereum L1 - for new accounts, name/host changes & key management.
     - No plans on moving to an L2 or their own chain.
-Also state rent could eventually be introduced to Ethereum which would lead to further costs & complexity.
+Also, state rent could eventually be introduced to Ethereum which would lead to further costs & complexity.

 - Keypairs required - harder mass adoption.